TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

 .. attribute:: Popen.stdout

    If the *stdout* argument was :data:`PIPE`, this attribute is a readable stream object as returned by :func:`open`.
-Reading from the stream provides output from the child process.
+Reading kutoka the stream provides output kutoka the child process.
 If the *encoding* or *errors* arguments were specified or the *universal_newlines* argument was ``True``, the stream is a text stream, otherwise it is a byte stream.
 If the *stdout* argument was not :data:`PIPE`, this attribute is ``None``.